RonasIT/react-native-common-modules/src/lib/README.md

 </AppPressable>
 ```

-### 2. `AppSafeAreaView`
+#### 2. `AppSafeAreaView`

-Is a component for granular control of safe area edges on each screen.
+A component for granular control of safe area edges on each screen.
 The difference from `SafeAreaView` in [react-native-safe-area-context](https://www.npmjs.com/package/react-native-safe-area-context) is that the container adds padding to the elements inside it, rather than to the entire screen, making it more flexible for use.

-#### Props
+**Props:**

 - `edges`: An array indicating which edges of the screen to respect.
 Possible values are 'top', 'right', 'bottom', 'left'.
 Defaults to all edges.
 - `style`: Custom styles to apply to the view.
 Note that padding values will be adjusted to respect safe area insets.

-#### Usage
+**Example:**

 ```jsx
 <AppSafeAreaView edges={['top', 'bottom']} style={styles.container}>